How the SBI Feedback Model & Talent Conversations Strengthen Organizations

 - Foster their commitment to their work and the organization.

-The SBI Model stands for Situation, Behavior, and Impact.
-You capture and clarify the situation, describe the specific behaviors, and explain the impact that the person’s behavior had on you.
-The SBI Model is used for giving both positive and negative feedback.
-It’s a process that may feel awkward or too formal at first, but once managers get some practice, they find it’s incredibly helpful.
+We recommend giving feedback using our SBI Feedback Model to capture and clarify the Situation, describe the specific Behaviors, and explain the Impact that the person’s behavior had on you.
+The SBI Feedback Model can be used to give both positive and negative feedback.
+It’s a process that may feel awkward or formal at first, but once managers get some practice, they tell us they find it’s incredibly helpful.

 1. Situation.
 Describe the specific situation in which the behavior occurred.